Hadto note

 A small business often thinks its product is the thing it delivers: the job completed, the service call closed, the software shipped.

-Gerber’s Chapter 7 lesson is sharper than that.
+Gerber’s Chapter 7 lesson is sharper.
 The real product is the business itself.

-If the business is the product, then Hadto cannot stop at helping a domain expert do good work.
-We have to help them own a company that works.
+Treating the business as the product means Hadto cannot stop at helping a domain expert do good work.
+It has to help them own a company that works.

-That is also how apprenticeship gets real.
+Apprenticeship also becomes real at that point.
 A new operator cannot inherit instinct.
 They can inherit standards, checklists, escalation rules, and evidence trails.

 A workflow is getting healthier when someone new can run it without the founder translating the system in real time.

-If customer quality drops every time the owner steps back, the product is not finished yet.
-If a capable operator cannot tell what success looks like or how to prove it, the product is not finished yet.
-If the business keeps its promise only through heroic supervision, the product is not finished yet.
+If customer quality drops every time the owner steps back, the product is not finished.
+If a capable operator cannot tell what success looks like, how to prove it, or when to escalate, the product is not finished.
+If the business keeps its promise only through heroic supervision, the product is not finished.

 Source evidence used in this note: smb-ontology-platform/docs/plans/2026-04-10-e-myth-progress-tracker.md, smb-ontology-platform/docs/plans/2026-04-10-e-myth-heartbeat.md, and smb-ontology-platform/docs/plans/2026-04-11-e-myth-role-balance-operating-note.md (internal-only, reviewed 2026-04-12), plus existing Hadto blog posts reviewed to avoid duplicating the earlier E-Myth notes on technical skill and role separation.